 Now that you're ready to start painting, stir the paint with a paint stick, then dip an angled brush into the can.
 Paint along the taped areas to create a border around the top half of the wall.
 Clean the brush when done.

-Step 7: Roll paint onto top half
+Step 6: Roll paint onto the top half.

 Remove the cap on top of the paint can by turning it counter-clockwise, and attach the pour spout by turning it clockwise.
-Pour paint into the paint tray.
+Pour the paint into the paint tray.

 Just as in step five, use a tape measure to mark where the colors will meet on the wall again, and mark the distance at regular intervals.
 Use a two-foot level to connect the marks with a pencil.

 Open the second paint color, and stir it up with a paint stick.
 Dip a clean angled brush into the paint, and paint along the taped areas on the bottom half of the wall.